Cuppixx/using-grapheneos.io/README.md

 The rest of the built-in apps generally do their job well enough that I haven't felt the need to replace them.

 Special mention goes to **Vanadium**, the hardened default browser.
 It strikes a great balance between usability and security.
-I haven’t felt the need to replace it with something like Brave or Firefox Hardened — those offer more features, sure, but they also come with more settings bloat.
+I haven’t felt the need to replace it with something like Brave — which offer more features, sure, but also comes with more settings bloat.
 Vanadium just works, securely and comfortably.

 Among the third-party FOSS apps, there’s a core group I consider essential for a security-hardened setup: